 Dog doors come in various sizes to suit different dog breeds.
 This means that you will need to measure your dog in order to install a suitable door flap.

-These mini doors allow your dog to get outside the house and then return freely without your help.
+These mini doors allow your dog (even if it is not a small dog breed) to get outside the house and then return freely without your help.

 On the market there are multiple types of doggy doors: